 • Increasing the community’s awareness and capacity to manage natural resources;

 • Maximising return for natural resource management investment through innovative and collaborative solutions; and

 • Collaborating to monitor and report on natural resource condition and management activity.

-The Strategy is regularly updated and the 2015-2020 Strategy is now available, with an official release planned for later in 2016.
+The Strategy is regularly updated and the 2015-2020 Strategy is now available.
 A big thanks to everyone involved in providing feedback and comments during the review process for the updated Strategy.
 We would also like to acknowledge the other research which was completed to support the development of the regional strategy, namely:

 - CSIRO’s AdaptNRM

 - CSIRO and Bureau of Meteorology’s Climate Change in Australia